 Academic dishonesty is not tolerated at Brookside Charter School.
 This includes plagiarism, using another's work, and copying work from a classmate.
 Teachers reserve the right to assign a grade of zero (0) to any assignment that they determine was done dishonestly.

 MISSOURI LEARNING STANDARDS

-The Missouri Learning Standards give school administrators, teachers, parents, and students a roadmap for learning expectations in each grade and course.
-The Missouri Learning Standards do not require schools to use specific curriculum or teaching methods-those decisions will continue to be made at the local level by school boards, superintendents, principals, and teachers.
+The Missouri Learning Standards give school administrators, teachers, guardians, and students a roadmap for learning expectations in each grade and course.

 RETENTION POLICY